mindspore-ai/docs/tutorials/experts/source_en/others/mixed_precision.md

 $$(-1)^0\times2^{30-15}\times1.1111111111 = 1.1111111111(b)\times2^15 = 1.9990234375(d)\times2^15 = 65504$$

+where `b` indicates binary value, and `d` indicates decimal value.

 The minimum value that can be represented by FP16 is 0 00001 0000000000, which is calculated as follows:

 $$ (-1)^{1}\times2^{1-15}=2^{-14}=6.104×10^{-5}=-65504$$

-Therefore, the maximum value range of FP16 is [-65504,66504], and the precision range is $2^{-24}$.
+Therefore, the maximum value range of FP16 is [-65504, 65504], and the precision range is $2^{-24}$.
 If the value is beyond this range, the value is set to 0.

 ## FP16 Training Issues